-We recommend using Mod Podge to seal and protect the decals from abrasion damage, and this guide shows more details about using it.
-You can use just about any paint brush you like but we like the foam brushes.
+Mod Podge is a great and inexpensive hard shell and you just paint it on.
+You can use just about any brush you like but we like the foam brushes.
 They have a nice even edge, and the price is right!
 Our bottle is matte finish, but glossy is good too!

 This is our definition of a medium coat, and we recommend five medium coats.
 They don't all have to go on before your child wears the band with decals applied.
 We recommend you apply the decals, and then apply the first two coats immediately after.
 The rest of the coats can wait till later.

-Mod Podge in this thickness dries pretty quickly.
+Wet Mod Podge[/caption]Mod Podge in this thickness dries pretty quickly.
 This picture was taken 5 minutes later.

 Mod Podge application after 5 minutes - just about ready for another coat if neededThe thickness we are looking for is when you take your fingernail and scrape along the band until you hit a decal, do you feel a sudden step that catches your fingernail, or does your fingernail keep sliding along?

 We find that it is the forth coat that builds the Mod Podge up thick enough that a fingernail won't catch on the edge, and we recommend five coats to be sure.
 We recommend putting two on the day the decals go on, two the next day, and one the day after.

-You will need to remove the Mod Podge and decals if changing designs.
-I generally is easy to take the Mod Podge off it is built up to the proper thickness.
-Just work an edge until you can start to lift it up, and it will remove easily in sheets.
+This sheet is included with every order![/caption]You will need to remove the Mod Podge and decals if changing designs.
+Generally is easy to take the Mod Podge off it is built up to the proper thickness.
+Take a wet cloth and lay it over the mod podge for 3-4 minutes.
+It will scrape off easily, and having running water to help it wash away makes it even easier.
 Mod Podge usually, but not always, removes without damaging the decals.